Screenshot Options

 image_width

-The image_width and image_height parameters allow you to create a thumbnail of the screenshot, rendered HTML or PDF.
+The image_width and image_height parameters allow you to create a thumbnail of the screenshot.

 By default image_width = viewport_width and image_height = viewport_height.